 Fortunately, there are free tools that can help you with all of this.
 At Clever Ads, we’ve developed a Google Ads Creator that automatically generates your Google Ads campaigns along with a Google Ads Audit that helps you optimize your campaigns efficiently.
 The amount of time and knowledge you possess won’t be an obstacle for advertising your business on Google.

 Are there people searching for your business and what it offers on Google?

 Another way to know if Google Ads is right for your business and whether or not you can afford it, is to figure out how big your audience is on Google.

-The best way to do this is through an in depth keyword research.
+The best way to do this is through an in depth keyword planner tool.
 If there are only a few people searching for your keywords every month, then the Google Ads cost to reach them might not be worth it.

 You can use the Clever Ads free keyword planner to search for keywords related to your business.
 Enter specific keywords and check the search volume associated with those keywords to find what fits best for you.